 In the Proof of Stake model, the users are required to buy and hold coins in their wallet.
-There are no miners validating transactions.
+There are no miners using their equipment for validating transactions.
 Instead, users who hold coins in their wallets involve in the process of verifying transactions.
 The more coins and the longer they hold them in their wallets, the more likely they will be rewarded by a new block reward.

 These rewards are in the form of newly created coins (creating new coins into circulation) or in some cases where the max supply has been already attained, the participants only receive transaction fees as reward.
 These fees may not be as high as the block rewards which they would receive from mining, but the costs of validation are much lower in this Proof of Stake than in the Proof of Work model.